cart SHOPPING CART You have 0 items

 Powders in the W760, 4350, H414 range produce the best balance of high velocity versus low pressure for the now aging .250 Savage rifles.
 Using these powders, 85/87 grain bullets can be driven at just over 3000fps, 100 grain bullets to 2800fps and 117/120 grain bullets at 2600fps.
 In some instances, reloaders have been able to utilize modern powders to drive 100 grain bullets at 3000fps.
 Though it is only a 200fps increase, the difference in the field is noticeable.
 Nevertheless, 3000fps with a 100 grain bullet must be treated as an exception rather than the rule and reloaders must always be careful regarding older rifles.

 At the heavier end of the scale, 110 to 120 grain projectiles leave the muzzle of most .250 Savage rifles a little too slowly to impart wide, fast bleeding wounds.
-That said, the more frangible designs can make for a decent close range woods load.
+The slow twist rate of the Savage is also problematic.
+That said and where twist rates allow, the more frangible designs can make for a decent close range woods load.
 These include the 115 grain Nosler Ballistic Tip, the 117 grain Sierra GameKing and 117 grain Hornady SST.
-Penetration with all of the above loads is generally deep at low impact velocities and at point blank ranges, bleeding is fast yet with minimal meat damage.
+Penetration with such loads is generally deep at such low impact velocities, bleeding is fast yet with minimal meat damage.
 Stouter choices include the 120 grain Speer Hotcor and the 115 and 120 grain Partition projectiles.
-Both, when fired at 2600fps, are capable of tail to chest penetration on lighter deer species.
+Both, when fired at 2600fps, are capable of tail to chest penetration on lighter bodied deer species.
 In this respect the .250 Savage compares very favorably with the .30-30.

 Closing Comments

 The .250 Savage was an important step in the development of the modern hunting cartridge.
-From the .250, ballisticians and hunters were able to learn about velocity versus bullet weight and velocity versus bore size in the pursuit of effective game killing.
+From the .250, ballisticians and hunters were able to learn about the effects of high velocity versus bullet weight as factors of effective game killing.
 Thousands of deer were taken with the .250 up until the late 1950’s but make no mistake, many hundreds of animals suffered overly slow kills.

 Suggested loads: .250 Savage Barrel length: 22”